 She has been active in the Bannerman's Castle Trust, a local group organized to promote interest and support of the preservation of Bannerman's Island, owned by the State of New York, Taconic Parks Commission.
 She has participated in and helped coordinate numerous Bannerman's art shows and benefits and several ‘ Artists on the Rock’ painting events.

 Virginia is retired from IBM after over 35 years.
 She served as Secretary on the Board of Bannerman's Castle Trust, and has been a member of the East Fishkill Historical Society, Save the Esopus Commission, Mid-Hudson Photography Club; and an associate member of the North East Watercolor Society, IBM Art Club, Woodstock Artists Association, Barrett Art Center and is a signature member of Kent Artist Association.

-By invitation from Basha Maryanska, celebrated international curator, artist and originator of a series of International Artist Residencies, Virginia has participated in six residencies here in the USA and four in Poland, from 2014 though 2018.
+By invitation from Basha Maryanska, celebrated international curator, artist and originator of a series of International Artist Residencies, Virginia has participated in several residencies here in the USA and in Poland, from 2014 though 2019.
 This has been an outstanding experience for all the artists and for the communities hosting the events.
 These opportunities have been life and art enhancing by bringing people together from around the world.

 Since 2016, Virginia has been getting settled in Frederick, Maryland, a vibrant Arts community!!!!
 She has joined the Delaplaine Center for the Arts and is currently participating in regular open studio sessions.

 She has two children, two grandchildren and two cats.